South Shore Woman Sees Police Activity After Shooting Leaves Man Dead, Only To Find Out It Was Her Own Beloved Brother

 CHICAGO (CBS) — A woman recently got an alert on her phone about a shooting just steps outside her door in the South Shore community, and even saw the police activity out her window.

-Hours later, she discovered the victim was her own brother – and a mentor in the community.READ MORE: Chicago Weather: Patchy Frost Well Inland
+Hours later, she discovered the victim was her own brother – and a mentor in the community.READ MORE: 2's Got Your Ticket: 'What The Constitution Means To Me'

 Oliver William McCall Jr. was simply walking when he became caught in the path of rapid gunfire.
 Late Thursday, police were trying to determine if an armed trio who crashed a stolen car was spooked when they opened fire on the off-duty security guard.